anthonypdawson/divine-devops/_future/2025-08-17-michael-archangel-of-devops-defense.md

 ### ✨ Manifestations:
 - Miraculous failover with zero data loss
-- Automated patching before exploits hit
+- Automated patching before exploits hit (sometimes before the CVE is published)
-- DDoS attacks deflected at the edge
+- DDoS attacks deflected at the edge (with a flaming sword emoji in the logs)
-- Uptime maintained through storms and surges
+- Uptime maintained through storms, surges, and unexplained coffee outages

 ---

 ### 🔔 Summoning Signs:
-- PagerDuty alert resolved before escalation
+- PagerDuty alert resolved before escalation (Michael paged himself)
-- Security breach detected and contained
+- Security breach detected and contained (attackers left a thank-you note)
 - Backups restored in record time
 - "It just started working again" — no one knows why